 A primary goal of the Project for Lean Urbanism is to enable more people to participate in building their homes, businesses, and communities.
 We focus on the following approaches:

-And we’re developing tools and daylighting techniques to make this happen.
+And we’re developing tools and offering technical assistance to make this happen.
 That’s how we’re Making Small Possible.

 Housing is a critical component of community-building.
 It’s the biggest expense for most households, and for most people who own their home, it’s their biggest asset.
 Housing can create wealth for existing and new residents.
 It can also create opportunities for growing, improving, or preserving a neighborhood.